malsobay/empirica-copilot/README.md

 A starter template + skill pack for creating and testing [Empirica](https://empirica.ly/) experiments with AI assistance.

+This is a very early test and a work in progress.
+The goal is for the community to collectively create a set of skills that are capable and robust across a wide range of experimental domains and design complexity.

 ## What this repo is

 - An empty Empirica project structure you can use as a starting point.